KentVu/vietnamese-t9-ime/README.md

   1. Inputting
   1. Confirmed
 * Candidates: ...
-* numSeq: number sequence: the sequence of input keys' digit/char(?).
+* numSeq(keySeq): number sequence: the sequence of input keys' digit/char(?).
 (What should we call the Star/Sharp key?)
 * combination character: